Stem-cell therapy: Muscle repair

-Nervous system repairs
+Nervous system repair

 Spinal cord injuries are one of the most common traumas brought into veterinary hospitals.
 Spinal injuries occur in two ways after the trauma: the primary mechanical damage, and in secondary processes, like inflammation and scar formation, in the days following the trauma.
 These cells involved in the secondary damage response secrete factors that promote scar formation and inhibit cellular regeneration.
 Mesenchymal stem cells that are induced to a neural cell fate are loaded onto a porous scaffold and are then implanted at the site of injury.
 The cells and scaffold secrete factors that counteract those secreted by scar forming cells and promote neural regeneration.
 Eight weeks later, dogs treated with stem cells showed immense improvement over those treated with conventional therapies.
 Dogs treated with stem cells were able to occasionally support their own weight, which has not been seen in dogs undergoing conventional therapies.

 In a study to evaluate the treatment of experimentally induced MS in dogs using laser activated non-expanded adipose derived stem cells.
 The results showed amelioration of the clinical signs over time confirmed by the resolution of the previous lesions on MRI.
 Positive migration of the injected cells to the site of lesion, increased remyelination detected by Myelin Basic Proteins, positive differentiation into Olig2 positive oligodendrocytes, prevented the glial scar formation and restored axonal architecture.

 Treatments are also in clinical trials to repair and regenerate peripheral nerves.
 Peripheral nerves are more likely to be damaged, but the effects of the damage are not as widespread as seen in injuries to the spinal cord.
 Treatments are currently in clinical trials to repair severed nerves, with early success.
 Stem cells induced to a neural fate injected in to a severed nerve.
 Within four weeks, regeneration of previously damaged stem cells and completely formed nerve bundles were observed.

 Stem cells are also in clinical phases for treatment in ophthalmology.
 Hematopoietic stem cells have been used to treat corneal ulcers of different origin of several horses.
 These ulcers were resistant to conventional treatments available, but quickly responded positively to the stem cell treatment.
 Stem cells were also able to restore sight in one eye of a horse with retinal detachment, allowing the horse to return to daily activities.